-Fig. 1 System architecture of SAFEgress (Chu and Law 2013)
+Figure 1.
+System architecture of SAFEgress (Chu and Law, 2013)

-- The Crowd Simulation Engine is the key module of the system.
+- The Global Database stores all the information about the agent population, the physical geometries, and the status of emergency situations.
+It maintains the state information (such as mental states, behavioral decisions, locations) of the agents. - The Crowd Simulation Engine is the key module of the system.
 It interacts closely with the Agent Behavior Models Database, keeps track of the simulation, and records and retrieves information from the Global Database.
 The generated simulation results are sent to the Event Recorder and the Visualizer. - The Agent Behavior Models Database contains the individual, group, and crowd behavioral models.
 Besides the default behavioral models, new models can be created by users to investigate a range of behaviors under different scenarios. - The Situation Data Input Engine contains the properties of emergency cues and threats, such as fire alarms, smoke, and fire, which the virtual agents perceive during the simulation. - The Geometric Engine maintains the spatial information, such as the physical geometry, exit signs, and openings about a facility.
-A virtual 3D model is built based on the spatial information and is used for collision avoidance and agent perception, as well as for the visualization of simulation results. - The Event Recorder stores the simulation results at each time step.
+A virtual 3D model is built based on the spatial information and is used for collision avoidance and agent perception, as well as for visualization of simulation results. - The Event Recorder stores the simulation results at each time step.
 The results can be retrieved for further analysis, such as identifying congestion areas and exit usages.
-The events captured can also be used to compare with known and archived scenarios. - The Population Generator receives input assumptions of the agent population and generates the agents using physical (such as age, mobility, and physical size) and behavioral profiles.
+The events captured can also be used to compare with known and archived scenarios. - The Population Generator receives input assumptions of the agent population and generates the agents using physical (such as age, mobility, physical size) and behavioral profiles.
 This module can also generate both pre-defined and random social groups to study different social behaviors. - The Visualizer, currently implemented using OpenGL, receives the positions of agents, overlays with the virtual 3D model, and then dynamically generates and displays simulation results as 2D/3D visual images.